yairgd/yairgd.github.io/content/post/linux_core_isolcpus.md

 menu : "no-main"
 ---
 # Linux core isolation
 I have a real-time task that needed to run periodically at a constant rate at a constant time each time.
 Just running this task on a multithreaded environment can cause it to run in different timing values.
 A possible solution to this problem is to use Linux core isolation.
-In this case, the Linux kernel is got out from the SMP balancing and the CPU can be used for a specific task with minimal interrupts.
+In this case, we assign a specific core for the task, and the Linux kernel is getting out from the SMP balancing and hat core cand use for a specific task with minimal interrupts.